awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – None
 + **Data Type** – String

 The port used by an IdP \(identity provider\)\.
 You can specify the port in either the connection string or in a profile\.
 The default port is 5439\.
+Depending on the port you selected when creating, modifying or migrating the cluster, allow access to the selected port\.

 This parameter is optional\.